RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181023_r1_37C_acetate_O2_dilution/README.md

 reason: All diagnostics look good and nothing is worrysome.
 ---

-# 2018-10-23 37C acetate O2 Dilution
+# 2018-10-23 37C Acetate O2 Dilution

 ## Purpose
-This experiment was a biological replicate of an M9 + 0.25% acetate growth lac repressor titration.
+This experiment was a biological replicate of an M9 + 0.2% acetate growth lac repressor titration.

 ## Strain Information